 - 11 November: Republic Day.
 This is a day that wishes peace and prosperity for its islands inhabitants.
 Expect parades with an Arabian influence.

-There are really only two decisions to make regarding a Maldives itinerary: either you fly into Malé and then take a ferry to one of the resorts that are located closer to the capital, or you opt for a connecting sea-plane flight to a more far-flung atoll.
+Some itinerary ideas: There are really only two decisions to make regarding a Maldives itinerary.
+Either you fly into Malé and then take a ferry to one of the resorts that are located closer to the capital, or you opt for a connecting sea-plane flight to a more far-flung atoll.
 If you choose the latter, it will often mean you’ll require an overnight stay in Malé itself.

 While you’re there, please don’t…